Weekly Irrigation Newsletter: Using Soil Water Tension Sensors to Schedule Irrigation in East-central Nebraska

 In simple terms, watermark sensors provide a reading of soil tension.
 The smaller the tension, the more water available in the soil, and the larger the tension, the less water available in the soil.

-Below are two charts showing the relationship between watermark reading, plant available water, and soil water storage above and below field capacity (taken from EC3036).
+Below are two charts showing the relationship between watermark reading, plant available water, and soil water storage above and below field capacity (EC3036).
 The soil types are the same as those found in the growers’ fields where sensors were installed.
 A grower irrigating in a silt loam soil will have to wait for the watermark to reach the desired water zone, and irrigation should be applied to recharge the soil at the bottom of the rain storage zone (55 cb).
 If managing irrigation in a loamy fine sand that has low water holding capacity, irrigation should be applied to return the soil to field capacity.

-Grower’s Irrigation Decision (Week 1 — July 22-28)
+Grower’s Irrigation Decision (Week 7 — Aug.
+26-Sept.
+2)

 Understanding the chart: